kashif-nawaz/Deploy-Ceph-on-K8s-Worker-Node-Using-ROOK/README.md

 # Deploy Ceph on K8s Worker Nodes Using ROOK

 ## Problem Statment
-* K8s is becoming a de-fecto standard to host Containerized Network Function (CNFs) in telecom / edge cloud.
+* K8s is becoming a de-fecto standard to host Containerized Network Function (CNFs) in teleco / edge cloud.
-* Application data storage should be accessible in case if worker node is broken or application/ container is broken.
+* Application data storage should be accessible in case if a worker node is broken or application/ container is broken.
 * It implies that data storage should be central so that failure of any component should not impact its availability, but data storage should also be distributed as well for robust access and to achieve resiliency.
 ## Proposed Solution
 * Ceph is 1st choice when it comes to Software Defined Storage for Telco Cloud Solution.